hertssayf/ledgeboundgame-assignment-2/README.md

 Dexter's Background:

 A young male adventurer looking to return home, he wears a red cape and has brown/ginger hair with a quiff style.
-Dexter has an outgoing and postivie personality allowing him to conquer any challenges he is faced with without giving up.
+Dexter has an outgoing and positive personality allowing him to conquer any challenges he is faced with without giving up.
 |Dexter Sprite|
 |-----|
 | ![60c4e0f2-102e-483f-974c-254e6c823fc1](https://github.com/user-attachments/assets/3f63a3e3-d62e-48b1-be05-7cf4f61669d1) |